shopgate-professional-services/ext-pdp-accordion/README.md

 - `sectionButtonColor`: The button color.
 - `sectionButtonTextColor`: The color of the button text.
 - `sectionButtonTextSize`: The size of the button text.
+- `sectionPreviewHeight`: The height of the section preview in pixel.
+- `allowMultipleOpen`: true or false to configurate if more than one accordion section can be open.

 ### Params for accordionItems